 What is EdTech?

 In the era of digital lesson plans and remote learning, IT systems – particularly cloud-based platforms – are becoming increasingly valuable.
-This sector includes several methods of teaching, such as online classes, learning management systems, and so on, allowing students of all ages to learn in a variety of ways and providing more opportunities for educators to educate their students.
+This sector includes several methods of teaching, such as online classes, learning management systems, and so on, allowing students of all ages to learn in various of ways and providing more opportunities for educators to educate their students.

 Role of Cloud in EdTech